sirix777/cycle-orm-factory/README.md

 The GenerateMigrations option is used to automatically generate migration files based on changes detected in your entity classes.
 When enabled, the ORM analyzes the differences between the current database schema and the defined entities.
 It then generates migration files to apply these changes, making it easier to version and manage your database schema changes.

+Important: This works only if the optional `cycle/schema-migrations-generator` package is installed.

 Select the appropriate SchemaProperty option based on the requirements of your project.
 Customize the configuration to your needs and enjoy the seamless integration of Cycle ORM with Mezzio.

 * Note: The schema properties (e.g., SyncTables, GenerateMigrations) work only with annotated entities.